edensalt/edensalt/README.md

 ## Fun facts

-📖 I am an avid reader and especially drawn to sci-fi.
+📖 I'm an avid reader and especially drawn to sci-fi.

+✏️ I'm a NYT crossword enthusiast and daily Worlder.

 🧗‍♀️ I'm a rock climber and enjoy spending my weekends out at the crag.